finxster/sqlj-hello-world/README.md

 mvn exec:java
 ```

 This will invoke main method in our generated `HelloWorld.java` in `target/generated-sources/sqlj` folder.
-The [build-helper-maven-plugin](http://www.mojohaus.org/build-helper-maven-plugin/) will compile our file for us.
+The [build-helper-maven-plugin](http://www.mojohaus.org/build-helper-maven-plugin/) will compile our generated file for us.

 The output must have something like this:
 ```